 Required Ingredients & Tools

-Here are all the ingredients and some of the tools that you will need to prepare your smoked chicken breast:
+Here are all the ingredients and some of the tools that you will need to prepare your smoked chicken breasts:

 For The Chicken

 - 1/2 Cup Table Salt

 - Your favorite low-sodium or salt-free rub (or make your own by adding 2 tbsp garlic powder, black pepper, parsley, and paprika)

 - Your favorite sauce (or melted butter combined with brown sugar and a dash of the spices or rub)

 - 3 Small Chunks of Dry Smoke Wood (apple, cherry, maple, or hickory works best for chicken)